If you’re looking to learn to advertise on Google, then look no further.

 Using Google Ads you ‘bid’ on keywords that you would like your ad to rank for.
 The more you bid the more chance you have of your ad showing.
-You can change the maximum amount that you would like to pay for a click by changing the maximum CPC of a keyword.
+You can change the maximum bid that you would like to pay for a click by changing the maximum CPC of a keyword.

 Track Your Leads

-It’s imperative that you track your leads so you can see the effect your ads are having on your business.
+You must track your leads so you can see the effect your ads are having on your business.
 Without tracking your leads you have no way of measuring the success of a campaign, and you may as well turn your ads off!